yuelululu/KERNEL/CODE_OF_CONDUCT.md

 * Focusing on what is best for the community
 * Showing empathy towards other community members

-Examples of unacceptable behavior by participants i
+Examples of unacceptable behavior by participants include:

+* The use of sexualized language or